trapexit/mergerfs/mkdocs/docs/known_issues_bugs.md

 ## FUSE and Linux kernel

-There have been a number of kernel issues / bugs over the years which mergerfs has run into.
+There have been a number of kernel issues / bugs over the years which mergerfs users have run into.
 Here is a list of them for reference and posterity.